-[:en] If you are a person of mild temperament and sensitive nature; this article is not for you.
-We will be discussing a lot of emotional ideas so don’t stress yourself if you can’t take it.
-But if you can, this is going to be an interesting trip so ride along!
+The history of Christmas and whether it is a pagan holiday is a wild topic that we will discuss here.
+If you have a mild temperament and are sensitive by nature, this article is not for you.
+We will be discussing many emotional ideas, so don’t stress yourself if you can’t take it.
+However, if you can, this is going to be an interesting trip, so ride along!

-The Encyclopedia Britannica defines Christmas as, Christian festival celebrating the birth of Jesus.
-The English term Christmas (“mass on Christ’s day”) is of fairly recent origin.
+The Encyclopedia Britannica defines Christmas as a Christian festival celebrating the birth of Jesus.
+The English term Christmas (“mass on Christ’s day”) is of recent origin.
 The corresponding terms in other languages: (Navidad in Spanish, Natale in Italian, and Noël in French) all probably denote nativity.
 The German word Weihnachten denotes “hallowed night”.

-Let me start off by a small shocking piece of information.
-Christmas day the 25th of December is, in fact, a secular family occasion not a “Holy Day.”
-It has nothing to do with the birth of Jesus Peace be upon him who may have been born in spring or autumn; it is said.
-The date of the Birth of Jesus is unknown.
-Also, it was three to four centuries after his demise that the 25th of December became accepted as his date of birth.
+Let me start with a small and shocking piece of information.
+Christmas day, 25 December, is, in fact, a secular family occasion and not a “Holy Day.”
+It has nothing to do with the birth of Jesus, peace be upon him, who may have been born in spring or autumn; it is said.
+Simply put, the date of the birth of Jesus is unknown.
+Moreover, it was three to four centuries after his demise that December 25 was accepted as his date of birth.

 It is amazing enough to know that the Christians to this day do not agree on a specific date of Jesus’s Birth; 25th of December, 6th or 7th of January or others.
 Actually, numerous early Church Fathers offered sarcastic comments about the “Pagan ritual” of celebrating birthdays and held the view that the day of “Martyrdom” is more deserving of celebration than a birthday.